kimanjea/MLX_Template_for_Swift/README.md

 ## Running the iOS/macOS App

-1. Build and run in Xcode.
+1. Build and run in Xcode 26.
 2. Interact via the chat UI; type your question or select a suggestion.
 3. Messages stream back from the MLX backend.